-6.3 Clawback Policy
+6.2 Clawback Policy

-The Board has approved an updated Clawback Policy which complies with the NYSE standard for such policies.
+The Board has approved an updated Clawback Policy which complies with the New York Stock Exchange requirements for such policies.
 The Board approved Clawback Policy is available on www.crh.com.

 7. CRH Code of Business Conduct